-“Future Site of Brayton Centre Mall! - Opening in 1994!” declared a colorful sign attached to the six-foot chain link fence that enclosed several square blocks just north of City Square.
+"Future Site of Brayton Centre Mall! - Opening in 1994!" declared a colorful sign attached to the six-foot-high chain link fence that enclosed several square blocks just north of City Square.
 Inside the enclosure, most of the buildings had been razed and excavated to the sub-basement level, giving the impression of a bombed-out war zone, but many of the facades had been preserved.
-Held erect by steel beams, their windows showed empty sky where interior spaces should have been, they waited as patiently as Stonehenge for a promised rebirth.
+Held erect by steel beams, their windows showing empty sky where interior spaces should have been, they waited as patiently as Stonehenge for a promised rebirth.

 Parking next to the fence, Jack walked along the perimeter trying to recognize the city of his childhood.
-He remembered the Square well enough -- the two Civil War cannons and the statue of Gov. Orville Cox still frozen in mid-speech, his hand dramatically aloft in eternal exhortation.
-In adulthood, Jack had nearly forgotten it, but now he could see through 27 years of time as 10-year-old Mickey Wymer climbed up the statue to wedge a cigarette between the bronze fingers.
-Mickey had been Jack’s best friend and protector -- but only intermittently.
-Mickey’s family rarely stayed in one place for long, moving back and forth from West Virginia as his father gained and lost jobs.
+He remembered the Square well enough -- the two Civil War cannons and the statue of Gov. Orville Wilcox still frozen in mid-speech, his hand dramatically aloft in eternal exhortation.
+In adulthood, Jack had nearly forgotten it, but now he could see backwards through 25 years of time as 10-year-old Mickey Wymer climbed up the statue to wedge a cigarette between the bronze fingers.
+Mickey had been Jack's best friend and protector -- but only intermittently.
+Mickey's family rarely stayed in one place for long, moving back and forth from West Virginia as his father gained and lost jobs.
 Mickey would be in school for a few months, then gone, then back again.
 Twice he reappeared at just the right moment, when some other boy was bullying Jack.
 Suddenly there Mickey would be, his confident grin showing a chipped front tooth while the scar splitting his left eyebrow testified to his worldliness.
 Mickey Wymer rarely needed to actually fight -- his cocky fearlessness making larger boys back down.
-Mickey disappeared for good the summer after eighth grade, though a few more years would go by before Jack stopped expecting him to turn up.
+Mickey disappeared for good the summer after eighth grade, though a few more years would go by before Jack stopped expecting him to turn up again.

 Scanning the skeletal building facades, Jack tried to pick out the few he recognized.
 The former First National Bank was easy to spot because of its four massive pillars.
-That’s where his mother took him every Friday to deposit her paycheck.
-Jack could pick out the buildings that had been Neisner’s Five and Dime, and the Reed’s department store where they went at Christmas time to see the elaborate window displays.
-The electric train went from window to window, chugging and tooting amid wrapped presents, snow scenes and mechanical elves industriously pounding hammers and sawing boards at Santa’s Workshop.
+That's where his mother took him every Friday to deposit her paycheck.
+He could pick out the buildings that had been Neisner's Five and Dime, and the Reed's department store where they would go at Christmas time to see the elaborate window displays.
+The electric train went from window to window, chugging and tooting amid wrapped presents, snow scenes and mechanical elves industriously pounding hammers and sawing boards at Santa's Workshop.

 That evening at the hospitality suite, Jack was introduced to Max Flemming, managing editor of the Morning Star.
-“This Internet thing could be a real boon to the newspaper industry, “ Fleming declared.
-“Imagine people reading the Morning Star on their computers -- and not just in the morning, but all day long as news breaks.
+"This Internet thing could be a real boon to the newspaper industry, " Fleming declared.
+"Imagine people reading the Morning Star on their computers -- and not just in the morning, but all day long as news breaks.
 And what if readers could leave their own thoughtful comments at the end of the story and start a conversation with other readers?
-Why, it could be the best thing that ever happened to the newspaper industry.”
+Why, it could be the best thing that ever happened to civic discourse and the newspaper industry."
 Flemming extended the job offer that night, and Jack was ready to accept on the spot, but pretended to think it over until the next morning.

 Back in his car, Jack drove around the Square, passing the Morning Star building at one end and then parking near the Essex Club at the other.
 Aside from its castle-like Neo-Romanesque exterior, the Essex had left no particular imprint on his childhood memories because he'd never been inside.
 Originally an exclusive men's club, the Essex had long ago surrendered to financial necessity and become essentially a hotel — renting out its lavish but outdated sleeping rooms and banquet halls for weddings and bar mitzvahs.
 The Morning Star used the Essex for all of its overnight visitors, and the paper was paying for Jack's first week's lodging.